gabrielmcg/vp-netlify-test/post-deploy/install-kubectl.md

 ```

 The client version is reported correctly.
 However, `kubectl` cannot connect to the server until you set up
-a client bundle - this is describes in the following section.
+a client bundle - this is described in the section titled `Installing the client bundle`.

 ## Manually installing kubectl